nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Using this User Guide

-If you're new to Notor, hop over to [Quick Start](#Quick Start) to install and begin using it.
-If you already know what you want, use the Table of Contents to find the feature you are looking for, or the [Command Summary](#Command Summary) to view all commands available.
-If you've used Notor for a while and are looking to get the best out of Notor, 'level-up' by reading our [Tips on Using Notor](#Tips on Using Notor).
+If you're new to Notor, hop over to [Quick Start](#quick-start) to install and begin using it.
+If you already know what you want, use the Table of Contents to find the feature you are looking for, or the [Command Summary](#command-summary) to view all commands available.
+If you've used Notor for a while and are looking to get the best out of Notor, 'level-up' by reading our [Tips on Using Notor](#tips-on-using-notor).

 Some terminology that might help:
-1. **List pane** : The panel located on the right, which is used to display the a list of persons or groups
+1. **List pane** : The panel located on the right, which is used to display the  list of persons or groups
 2. **View pane** : The panel on the left, used to view notes, such as general notes
 3. **Note Window**: The pop up window you may use to edit and add notes
 4. **Command Box**: The box on the left pane, underneath the view pane, where you may type commands.

 <div markdown="block" class="alert alert-info">
-This block is used to highlight information you shold pay attention to
+This block is used to highlight information you should pay attention to

 **information_source: Used when the following is information**<br>
 </div>